On this page

 Example implementations

-There are numerous examples of how to implement SCIM servers and applications.
+There are numerous examples of how to implement SCIM servers and apps.
 Here are a few to get you started:

 A full list of implementations, both open-source and proprietary, is available at SCIM 2.0 Implementations (opens new window).